sympy/sympy/doc/src/guides/solving/solve-system-of-equations-algebraically.md

 >>> solve([x + y - z, x - (z + 1), 2*x - y], [x, y], dict=True)
 []
 ```

+Note that some overconstrained systems do have solutions (for example, if an
+equation is a linear combination of the others), in which case SymPy can solve
+the overconstrained system.

 ### Systems of Equations With no Closed-Form Solution